-An optician can also delegate certain tasks to a person other than a student or intern if that person has appropriate training, in accordance with Standard 10: Delegation, with the patient's consent.
+An optician can also delegate certain tasks to a person other than a student or intern if that person has appropriate training, in accordance with the College's Delegation Policy and with the patient's consent.
 Delegation does not require the same oversight and guidance as supervision, but the optician must remain on site and be able to intervene if necessary.